Notification System

 dispatcher.Notify()to all channels

-In CLI mode (anna chat), no notification channels are registered, so the notify tool is not exposed to the agent.
+When no notification channels are registered, the notify tool is not exposed to the agent.
 This avoids a broken tool path.

 Configuration